tofnoob/tofnoob.github.io/weapons/nola.md

 ## Tip 4

 When riding the bike after holding right click, press Jump and you'll get a small speed boost!
 This can be useful in the Overworld and in Join Ops etc.

+It only lasts a short time so just jump again for another boost.